UniMath/agda-unimath/src/foundation/split-idempotent-maps.lagda.md

 Ξ = htpy-coherence-compute-retraction-splitting-type-is-quasicoherently-idempotent (a , α).
 ```

-In particular, the left-hand square is the inductive hypothesis.
+Note, in particular, that the left-hand square is the inductive hypothesis.

 ```agda
     htpy-coherence-compute-retraction-splitting-type-is-quasicoherently-idempotent